bosphere/hackintosh-deskmini-310-i7-8700-OpenCore/README.md

 OpenRuntime.efi | Replacement for [AptioMemoryFix.efi](https://github.com/acidanthera/AptioFixPkg), used as an extension for OpenCore to help with patching boot.efi for NVRAM fixes and better memory management
 OpenCanopy.efi | For GUI and boot-chime

+## Quick Tips

+- To make OpenCore remember last boot entry, use **CTRL + ENTER** to select the boot entry.

+- There are two ways to check the running OpenCore version:

+  1. Use the plain text theme and find the version at the bottom of the boot screen

+  2. Execute the following in a terminal (note that there was a bug in OpenCore prior to 0.6.7 that leads to stale version name written to the nvram, reset nvram to fix):

+     ```shell
+     % nvram 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:opencore-version
+     4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:opencore-version	REL-069-2021-05-03
+     ```

 ## Useful Apps

 | App   | Home Page                        | Usage                              |
 | ----- | -------------------------------- | ---------------------------------- |
 | Stats | https://github.com/exelban/stats | Open source version of iStat Menus |